EliotW3/runelite-antidrag-edit/README.md

 ## AntiDrag Edit

 Simple edit for runelite that removes a check from the antidrag plugin.
 I don't play runescape but I guess this is a hack.
+Works just the same as regular runelite but doesn't have the !inPvp check.
+Setup is probably easier if you just take the updated script from runelite-client/src/main/java/net/runelite/client/plugins/antidrag/AntiDragPlugin.java and just update the script through IntelliJ.

 ![](https://runelite.net/img/logo.png)